 Add the final sponge layer and brush the apricot jam over the top to help the marzipan stick

-Use a cook's blowtorch to scorch the marzipan in the centre and on top of each ball
+Use a cook's blowtorch to scorch the marzipan in the centre and the top of each marzipan ball

 Store leftovers in an airtight container in a cool place and eat within 3 days